RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 You should see the change reflected immediately.

+> ##### First Time Razor Refresh can be slow
+> The first time you refresh a Razor Page or View can be very slow as the Razor runtime and compiler are loaded for the first time.
+It can take a few seconds before this first request is refreshed.
+Subsequent requests however, will be very quick.

 ### Server Changes

-* Start the application with `dotnet watch run` (required or you need to manually restart)
+* Start the application with `dotnet watch run` (required or otherwise you have to manually restart app)
 * Open the Index Page
 * Open `Controllers/HomeController.cs`
 * Make a change in `ViewBag.Message`